TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

     Design Flaws:
     - Many albums are excluded for the following reasons:
-        > They do not fit within the time frame (1968-1984).
+        > They do not fit within the time frame (1966-1984).
             Ex.
-"Freak Out!" by Frank Zappa/The Mothers of Invention
+"Invisible Touch" by Genesis
         > They are under a different name.
             Ex.
 Magma's "Tristan et Iseult" ("Wurdah Itah")
         > The album has a very poor relative rating AND is at the end of the groups "golden era".